 * Click here for rating key

-Gautreau's Restaurant Review: Housed in a quaint old structure located in a residential neighborhood off the traditional culinary path, Gautreau’s has made great strides in capturing the attention that higher profile restaurants enjoy.
+Gautreau's Restaurant Review: Gautreau’s is housed in a quaint old structure located in a residential neighborhood off the traditional culinary path.
+Even so, it has made great strides in capturing the attention that higher profile restaurants enjoy.
 New Orleans’ French heritage is nicely represented in the understated bistro-like ambience.
-Chef Sue Zemanick’s distinctive cooking style is evident in the seasonal menu: seared sea scallops with sage brown butter; sautéed halibut with spicy beurre blanc; Black Angus filet with bordelaise sauce; and herb-crusted rack of lamb.
-For dessert, look for the blackberry shortcake with Meyer lemon cream.
+Chef Sue Zemanick offers a distinctive cooking style in her seasonal menu: seared sea scallops with sage brown butter; sautéed grouper with olive tapenade; crispy pork belly with sweet potato ravioli; and a rosemary chicken dish with shiitake mushrooms.
+For dessert, look for the caramelized banana split with butterscotch and chocolate sauce.
 The wine list is selective but diverse, with at least a dozen options by the glass.
-The restaurant’s cheerful service is as unaffected as the atmosphere.
+Cheerful service is as unaffected as the atmosphere.
 So, when should you consider Gautreau’s?
-First date, anniversary, birthday, family dinner, or anytime you simply feel the need for sensory pampering.
+First date, anniversary, birthday, family dinner or anytime you simply feel the need for sensory pampering.